 on the North and Middle Harbour Estuarine Planning Level Study

-If you have any remaining questions about this study, please call the Strategic and Place Planning Team on 1300 434 434.
+If you have any questions about this study or the consultation outcomes, please call the Strategic and Place Planning Team on 1300 434 434.

 We are creating one new planning framework that will guide and manage future development in the Northern Beaches.
 This is a requirement of the NSW government.